Progress report for GNE21-267

 Pathogenicity Testing

-To test bacterial isolates for pathogenicity, 10 µl of bacterial suspensions will be spotted onto surface-sterilized mushroom caps where the surface has been removed with a sterile knife.
-Mushrooms will be incubated in a moisture chamber for a 72-hour period with observations recorded every 24 hrs.
-A disease scale will be developed by documenting symptoms caused by known blotch pathogens from a current strain collection and be used to rank the level of disease severity by blotch pathogens.
-Pathogenicity will be confirmed via Koch’s Postulates.
-Pathogenic isolates will be identified in aim 2.
+To test bacterial isolates for pathogenicity, 10 µl of bacterial suspensions were spotted onto surface-sterilized mushroom caps where the surface had been removed with a sterile knife.
+Mushrooms were incubated in a moisture chamber for a 72-hour period with observations recorded every 24 hrs.
+A disease scale was developed by documenting symptoms caused by known blotch pathogens from a current strain collection and used to rank the level of disease severity by blotch pathogens.
+Pathogenicity was confirmed via Koch’s Postulates.

 One potential pitfall would be to not find non-Pseudomonas pathogens from these facilities, if that is the case mushrooms will be sampled from additional facilities.